ntu-nail/AI6130/README.md

 **Assignments (individually graded)**

 - There will be two (2) assignments contributing to ***2 * 25% = 50%*** of the total assessment.
-- Students will be graded individually on the assignments.
+- Students will be graded individually on the assignments.
 They will be allowed to discuss with each other on the homework assignments, but they are required to submit individual write-ups and coding exercises.

 **Final Project (Group work but individually graded)**